 Figs belong to the category of the most nutritious fruits while at the same time they have at least nine recognized medicinal qualities.
-Along with grapes, figs were known to be the favorite fruits of Ancient Greeks.
+Along with grapes, figs were known to be one of the favorite fruit of Ancient Greeks.

-Figs are rich in vitamins A, B1 and B2 and minerals such as calcium, iron, phosphorus, magnesium, sodium, potassium and others.
+Figs are rich in vitamins A, B1, and B2 and minerals such as calcium, iron, phosphorus, magnesium, sodium, and potassium among others.
 They are recognized as being good for our health for their many proven medicinal qualities.

 The ancient Greeks linked figs to sexuality, possibly because the shape of the fruit resembles the shape of female genitalia.